sidharthprem310/TouchlessDinoRunner/README.md

 - Requires local execution on a personal computer
 - Chrome window must stay in focus
-- Full game control is not supported on Google Colab due to system restrictions
+- Multi-gesture support is not implemented in this project

 ## Future Enhancements